 For more information on the $400 School Saving Bonus, visit vic.gov.au/school-saving-bonus

-Quotes attributable to Premier Jacinta Alla
+Quotes attributable to Premier Jacinta Allan

 “We know how tough it is for a lot of families right now.”